rkiel/full-stack-redux-tutorial/README.md

 Actually, given a collection of past actions, you can actually just reduce that collection into the current state.
 That's why the function is called a reducer: It fulfills the contract of a reduce callback function.

 This ability to batch and/or replay a collection of actions is a major benefit of the action/reducer model of state transitions, when compared to calling the core functions directly.

+#### A Taste of Reducer Composition

+Our core functionality is currently defined so that each function takes the whole state of the application and returns the whole, next state of the application.

+It is a much better idea to, whenever you can, make operations work on the smallest piece (or subtree) of the state possible.